-name The name of the index as a string, symbol or SQL expression.

-on The name of a table as a string, symbol or SQL expression.

-unique A Boolean.

-attributes A list of attribute names.
+name The name of the index as a string, symbol or SQL expression. on The name of a table as a string, symbol or SQL expression. unique A Boolean. attributes A list of attribute names. database A database object which defaults to default-database.

-Creates an index called name on the table specified by on in database which default to default-database.
-The table attributes to use in constructing the index name are specified by attributes.
+Creates an index called name on the table specified by on in database which default to \default-database\.
+The table attributes to use in constructing the index name are specified by at-tributes.
 The unique argument is NIL by default but if it has a non-NIL value then the indexed attributes must have unique values.